Consensys/gnark/README.md

 ### GPU Support

-#### Icicle Library
+#### ICICLE Library

-The following schemes and curves support experimental use of Ingonyama's Icicle GPU library for low level zk-SNARK primitives such as MSM, NTT, and polynomial operations:
+The following schemes and curves support experimental use of Ingonyama's ICICLE GPU library for low level zk-SNARK primitives such as MSM, NTT, and polynomial operations:

 - [x] [Groth16](https://eprint.iacr.org/2016/260)